firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-supply-and-pack-architecture-2025.md

 - Heavy fast-chargers who push 15–25 A into dual GX16 ports accept accelerated wear and check connector temps mid-charge, whereas commuters favour 0.2–0.3 C overnight balancing for pack longevity.[^171]
 - Budget “smart” BMS boards remain a packaging trade-off.
   - the latest no-name unit was twice the size of an ANT despite lower amp ratings, while a 21 S 100 A JBD still fit between 18650 rows for €45 during an AliExpress sale.[^172]
-- Budget 5 A “travel” chargers that never leave constant-current mode have held 4.3–4.4 A into full packs with no CV taper.
+- Budget 5 A “travel” chargers that never leave constant-current mode have held 4.3–4.4 A into full packs with no CV taper.[^cc_only]
   - treat them as emergency bricks only and invest in adjustable YZPower-style supplies for daily use.[^173][^174]

 ## Refurbishment & Secondhand Pack QA